santik/priceindicator/README.md

 #### Points for improvement
 - Remove not finished batches by timeout.
 - Do not do price publishing synchronously.
 Instead, we can publish events and process it separately.
+- If we don't need all historical prices we could use map instrumentId => price for better performance

 ### Running
 `mvn clean test`